witnet/witnet-rust/bridges/centralized-ethereum/README.md

 * Once a tally has been included in a block, any bridge node can sent the proof of inclusion.
 If that proof is valid, the WRB contract will emit a `PostResult` event indicating that the data request has been resolved.

-## Block Relay

-A crucial component needed for the correct functionality of the bridge is the block relay: an Ethereum contract that stores the headers of Witnet blocks.
-The current version of the bridge also acts as a block relay, but that can be disabled in the configuration file.